mrpbennett/interviews/README.md

 ```
 ### Question:

-Using the above curl command, how would you test a list of 10 domains (these don't have to be real domains) with the same values?
+Using the above curl command, how would you test a list of 10 domains (these don't have to be real domains) with the same variable values?
 What steps could you take to achieve this?
-Could you share your screen and show us within a text editor?
+Can you share your screen and show us within a text editor?

 #### Hint!
 Bash, Python.....AI